 Step 3: Reduce Food Options

 There are a wide variety of foods that ants will eat.
 What an ant will eat is dependant on the species of ant.
 Here are some food sources you have some control over.

 Make sure your exterior trash receptacles are periodically washed and make sure your trash is sealed within, not piling up over.

 Invest in residential pest control to reduce insects around your home.
 Ants eat aphids, scales, and other insects.
 Some ants feed on the honeydew produced by these insects.
 When you control plant-damaging pests, you also get some control for ants, especially carpenter ants, which have been observed "corralling" aphids like cattle for the purpose of getting their honeydew.

 For the greatest control of ants, pest control products are required.
 We recommend using baits.
 But keep in mind that it can be difficult to apply baits in a way that is effective.
 You may waste a lot of money buying bait traps only to continue to have frustrating ant problems.
 If you're trying to get control of a carpenter ant infestation, this could lead to continued damage to your property.
 If you want to get those ants the first time, take action and call Action.
 Our licensed and experienced pest professionals know how to properly identify ant pests, select appropriate baits, apply them successfully, and monitor to make sure your ant problem has been resolved.

-For more information about ants or to schedule a free, no-obligation pest control inspection, reach out to us.
-We're here to help.
+For more information about our ant control services or to schedule a free, no-obligation pest control inspection, reach out to us.
+We're here to help!